 Plus, it’s a great flavoring for the small pasta shapes for babies.

-To freeze homemade mac and cheese, just let it cool before storing it in a freezer-friendly ziplock bag or container.
+Yes!
+To freeze this toddler mac and cheese, just let it cool before storing it in a freezer-friendly ziplock bag or container.
 You can freeze for up to 3 months.